-We do not provide an ageing analysis of debtors as there was no material overdue debtor balance included in "debtors, deposits and prepayments" as at 31 March 2018 and 2017.
+We do not provide an ageing analysis of debtors as there was no material overdue debtor balance as at 31 March 2019 and 2018.

 17. Initial funding by Government

 The Government provided funds to pay for the SFC's initial non-recurrent and capital expenditure.
 These funds are not repayable to the Government.